xdfy/draft-defoy-moq-relay-network-handling/rev-02/draft-defoy-moq-relay-network-handling-02.md

 To enable XR traffic handling, a MoQ client should set up a MOQT connection through a MoQ relay providing this functionality.
 Discovery of such relay is out of scope of this document.

-Both MoQ server and client exchange setup parameters including REQUESTED-EXTENSION and XR-METADATA, with values indicating the content of the XR metadata extension (section 2.3.1).
+Both MoQ server and client exchange the setup parameter REQUESTED-EXTENSION including a varint indicating usage of the 'xr-metadata' MoQ extension header type, and the setup parameter XR-METADATA with a value indicating the content of the XR metadata extension (as described in {{signalling}}).

 Prior to transmitting an object, an endpoint determines the XR metadata applicable to the object, and, if applicable, adds a XR metadata extension header into the object header.